A House Named Shahana

 A House Named Shahana (বাড়ির নাম শাহানা) is a 2023 Bengali-language drama film directed by Leesa Gazi.
 The film is adaption of her own 2011 novella as her debut feature.
 Set in 1990s rural Bangladesh, the film follows a divorcee who defies social stigma and the burden of family honour to live on her own terms.

 The film had its world premiere at the South Asia Competition section of the MAMI Mumbai Film Festival 2023 on 28 October 2023, where it won the Film Critics Guild Gender Sensitivity Award.
-It was selected as the Bangladeshi entry for the Best International Feature Film at the 98th Academy Awards.
+It was theatrically released in Bangladesh on 19 September 2025.

-The film was released in cinemas across all over Bangladesh on 19 September 2025.
+It was selected as the Bangladeshi entry for the Best International Feature Film at the 98th Academy Awards, but it was not nominated.

 Synopsis

 The film follows defiant journey of Dipa, a young woman navigating societal constraints in 1990s rural Bangladesh.
 Raised in a household overshadowed by domineering relatives and emotionally absent parents, Dipa is hastily married to a widower in England via a trunk-call ceremony in an attempt to suppress her adolescent desires.
 The marriage proves traumatic, marked by sexual violence and emotional isolation.
 She flees back to Bangladesh, where as a divorcee, she confronts societal stigma and family dishonor.
 Gradually rebuilding her life and career in medicine, she emerges as a confident professional.

 The narrative centers on her journey toward self-determination, resilience, and liberation within a patriarchal society.